vramework/vramework/packages/runtimes/uws-handler/README.md

-# @vramework/uws-handler
+# @pikku/uws-handler

-This package is part of @vramework/mono and is responsible for providing the uws-handler to enable vramework routes
+This package is part of @pikku/mono and is responsible for providing the uws-handler to enable pikku routes